ekysss/Capstone2024/Business Intelligence Presentation.md

 - This data can be related to oceanic discoveries, seismic activities, health occurrances related by locations, or any occurrances with locations.

 ## Business Intelligence Techniques Demonstration
-- Overview of the selected business intelligence techniques
+- Apply Python for EDA of the data
+- Implement a Linear Regression Model on data
-- Process of applying these techniques to the chosen data
+- Power BI to create the presentation
-- Anticipated insights and their impact on business strategies
+- Can I predict an earthquake?

 ## Implementation Plan
 - Schedule for the development of the presentation